 Even with tools that produce fewer false positives, there are still challenges.
 Namely, the tools don’t have context of your business.
 Since the developers often lack security expertise, it’s difficult for them to prioritize all the issues

 The common mistake is to just use the severity ratings.
-However, that severity rating is a generic rating that was put into the tool, and it applies to every application regardless of the type of data it handles or functions it provides.
+However, that severity rating is a generic rating that was put into the tool and applies to every application regardless of the type of data it handles or functions it provides.
 So, it’s not meaningful.

 If you don’t augment your tool with proper support, it’s sort of like throwing a person into the ocean and asking them to swim.
 You need to help them out in the beginning, you must ensure they have water wings or a life jacket that can help them float.
 Otherwise, they’re going to sink before they even start learning to swim.